 Ledger Hardware Wallet Support

-Since making the compromise of not supporting Ledger and Trezor hardware wallets in Lisk Desktop v2.0.0, we have prioritised our development efforts to reinstate support.
-Therefore, as a first step we have added a workaround in Lisk Desktop v2.1.0 for everyone who urgently needs to access their LSK tokens.
+Since making the compromise of not supporting Ledger and Trezor hardware wallets in Lisk Desktop v2.0.0, we have prioritized our development efforts to reinstate support.
+Therefore, as a first step, we have added a workaround in Lisk Desktop v2.1.0 for everyone who urgently needs to access their LSK tokens.

-With Lisk Desktop v2.2.0 full support for all Ledger devices will be reintroduced, allowing you to use all features of Lisk Desktop.
+With Lisk Desktop v2.2.0 full support for all Ledger devices was reintroduced, allowing you to use all features of Lisk Desktop.
 Trezor support can only be reinstated at a later time, once the Trezor team supports our updated Lisk firmware again.
-We foresee that this will only occur next year.
+We foresee that this will only occur in 2022.

 It should be noted that there is an issue with Ledger devices not having adequate memory capacity, which will affect certain Lisk transaction types.
 Therefore, it was necessary to impose certain minor limitations with the following three transaction types; namely when creating vote transactions (up to 12 votes at one time), unlock transactions (up to 10 unlockings), and multi-signature registrations (up to 10 participants).
 As can be seen it is evident that these are marginal issues and don’t detract from our key functionalities.
 The user is at most just required to execute multiple transactions.
 This will be resolved in Lisk v4 by introducing pre-hashing of transactions, and more information on this topic will be published in an upcoming LIP.